jeromearsany/Laza-Ecommerce-MVP-2025/README.md

 python appium_tests/tests.py
 ```

-Make sure the app is installed on the target device/emulator and the Appium capabilities in the test script match the installed app package/activity.
+Ensure the app is installed on the device/emulator and Appium desired capabilities in the test script match the installed app package/activity. 🔍

 ---

-## How to Push README and (Optional) Firebase Connection to GitHub
+## How to Push README and (Optional) Firebase Connection to GitHub 📤

-> Note: Committing `google-services.json` to a public repo is not recommended.
-If your repo is private and course rules permit, use the steps below to push files.
+> ⚠️ Reminder: Do **not** commit `google-services.json` to a public repo unless explicitly permitted.

+If allowed and your repository is private:

 ```bash
 git add .